OutSystems/docs-product/src/develop/ui/patterns/web/responsive/responsivetable.md

 Display information in a logical and organized way.

 Use Table Records to display information in a logical and organized way that is easy to scan and read.
-It should allow interaction, such as sorting, so that end-users can customize their view of the information.
+It should allow interaction, such as sorting, so that end users can customize their view of the information.

 **How to use**